-My second book, Tom-All-Alone’s, was a murder story that ‘ran in parallel’ with Bleak House, while the latest, The Pierced Heart, gets its teeth into one of the most enduring 19th-century novels of them all, Bram Stoker’s Dracula.
+My second book, The Man in Black, was a murder story that ‘ran in parallel’ with Bleak House, while the latest, The London Vampire, gets its teeth into one of the most enduring 19th-century novels of them all, Bram Stoker’s Dracula.

 Which brings me to Dracula.
 And here I must make a confession.
 As a myth, Dracula is right up there with Frankenstein as one of the most powerful parables the post-classical world has ever produced, but as a novel, it’s actually not very good.
 It’s rambling and repetitive, and could have done with a strenuous edit.
 And while it starts memorably, and has some truly extraordinary passages, especially in Whitby, the last third drags, and cannot sustain either the tension or the tale.
 My mission, then, was to find a way to draw in the eerie atmosphere of the original, and yet produce a narrative with pace, characters that would convince, and – let’s not forget – a credible and satisfying crime mystery that could stand up on its own.

 My answer was to create a structure and characters that echo Dracula, though are not the same.
 In other words, people and events that entice the reader’s expectations, but which do not always prove to be reliable parallels.
 Thus one of narrators is a young girl, Lucy, who returns home to a town “on a starkly beautiful northern shore, with a view across the bay to the town and the ruined abbey standing high above it”.
 But is the name Lucy a reference to Stoker’s Westenra, or a play on its original meaning of ‘light’, since we will discover that she too, is in her own way, a thing of darkness?